Khoa15/2hkinformatics/README.md

 # 2hkinformatics
-My first project built when I studied at my high school.
-Just simple but it is a huge step in my journey.
+My first project was built when I was in high school.
+It was simple but it was a huge step in my journey.